Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-memberAccessOperator}
 :::

-#### The navigation operators
+#### Navigation operators

-Expressions employing the navigation binary operators (`.`, `.?` or `::`) are all syntactically similar, but, in fact, may have very different syntactic meaning.
+Expressions which use the navigation binary operators (`.`, `.?` or `::`) are syntactically similar, but, in fact, may have very different semantics.

 `a.c` may have one of the following semantics when used as an expression:

 - A fully-qualified type, property or object name.
   The left side of `.` must be a package name, while the right side corresponds to a declaration in that package.

-Note that qualification uses operator `.` only;
+    > Note: qualification uses operator `.` only.
-- A value property access.
-Here `a` is another value available in the current scope and `c` is the property name.
-If used with operator `::` this becomes a [property reference][Callable references].
-The left-hand side expression may be a type name, which is similar to using the type's companion object as the left hand side expression;
+- A property access.
+  Here `a` is a value available in the current scope and `c` is a property name.
-- A member function call if followed by the call suffix (arguments enclosed in parentheses).
+- A function call if followed by the call suffix (arguments in parentheses).
+  Here `a` is a value available in the current scope and `c` is a function name.
-  These expressions adhere to the [overloading][Overload resolution] rules.
-If used with operator `::`, but without the call suffix, this becomes a [function reference][Callable references].
+  These expressions follow the [overloading][Overload resolution] rules.

-TODO() + Identifiers
+`a::c` may have one of the following semantics when used as an expression:

+- A [property reference][Callable references].
+  Here `a` may be either a value available in the current scope or a type name, and `c` is a property name.
+- A [function reference][Callable references].
+    Here `a` may be either a value available in the current scope or a type name, and `c` is a function name.

+`a?.c` is a *safe navigation* operator, which has the following expansion:

+- `a?.c` is exactly the same as `if (a != null) a.c else null`.

+> Note: this means the type of `a?.c` is the [nullable][Nullable types] variant of the type of `a.c`.

+TODO(Identifiers, paths, that kinda stuff)

-### Function Literals
+### Function literals

 Kotlin supports using functions as values.
-This includes, among other things, being able to use named functions (through [function references][Callable references]) as parts of expressions.
-Sometimes it does not make much sense to provide a separate function declaration, but rather define a function in-place, using *function literals*.
+This includes, among other things, being able to use named functions (via [function references][Callable references]) as parts of expressions.
+Sometimes it does not make much sense to provide a separate function declaration, but rather define a function in-place.
+This is implemented using *function literals*.

 There are two types of function literals in Kotlin: *lambda literals* and *anonymous function declarations*.
 Both of these provide a way of defining a function in-place, but have subtle differences.

+> Note: as some may consider function literals to be closely related to function declarations, [here][Function declarations] is the corresponding section of the specification.

 #### Anonymous function declarations

 :::{.paste target=grammar-rule-anonymousFunction}
 :::

-*Anonymous function declarations*, despite the name, are not actually declarations, but rather an expression that resembles a function declaration.
-They have syntax very similar to the function declaration syntax, but with a few differences:
+*Anonymous function declarations*, despite their name, are not declarations per se, but rather expressions which resemble function declarations.
+They have a syntax very similar to function declarations, with the following key differences:

-- Anonymous functions do not have a name (obviously);
+- Anonymous functions do not have a name;
-- Anonymous functions may not have type parameters (TODO(): check!!!);
+- Anonymous functions may not have type parameters;
-- Anonymous functions may not have default parameters (TODO(): check!!!);
+- Anonymous functions may not have default parameters;
-- Anonymous functions may have variable argument parameters, but they are automatically decayed to non-variable argument parameters of array type (TODO(): how does this really work?).
+- Anonymous functions may have variable argument parameters, but they are automatically decayed to non-variable argument parameters of the corresponding array type (TODO(how does this really work?)).

-Anonymous function declaration may declare anonymous extension functions.
+Anonymous function declaration may declare an anonymous extension function.

+> Note: as anonymous functions may not have type parameters, you cannot declare an anonymous extension function on a parameterized receiver type.

-The type of an anonymous function declaration is the function type constructed similarly to the corresponding
-[named function declaration][Function declarations].
+The type of an anonymous function declaration is the function type constructed similarly to a [named function declaration][Function declarations].

 #### Lambda literals